 A native of the UK, Andrew Arthur has established a fine, wide-spread reputation as a musician of notable versatility; highly regarded on the international concert platform and equally at home as a conductor, keyboard soloist, accompanist and continuo player, he combines all of these disciplines within his principal teaching position as Fellow, Director of Music and Director of Studies in Music atTrinity Hall in the University of Cambridge.
-An acknowledged specialist in the music of the Baroque and Classical periods Andrew is best known for his work in the field of historically informed performance and, alongside his educational commitments, he enjoys a busy and varied freelance career that has seen him perform extensively throughout the United Kingdom and on tour across Europe, South Africa, Canada and the USA.
+An acknowledged specialist in the music of the Baroque and Classical periods Andrew is best known for his work in the field of historically informed performance and, alongside his educational commitments, he enjoys a busy and varied freelance career that has seen him perform extensively throughout the United Kingdom and on tour across Europe, South Africa, Singapore, Canada and the USA.

 Andrew is Associate Director of the internationally renowned period-instrument orchestra, The Hanover Band, with whom he has undertaken over 200 performances, including live broadcasts for BBC Radio 3, numerous large-scale tours of orchestral, vocal and chamber repertoire and regular annual performances of J.S.
 Bach’s Passions and Handel’s Messiah.
 Recent highlights include appearances at King’s Place, London, Chichester Cathedral, Windsor Castle, St James' Palace and the Basilica of Laren in the Netherlands.